 The era was turbulent, especially for America, with a combination of events and issues colliding: the Vietnam War, Civil Rights, free speech, the rise of the uber-right to wrest control of the conservative (Republican) agenda, the Red Scare, Johnson, Nixon, Goldwater, Reagan, Wallace… Perlstein covers it all, covers them all, albeit with his own, personal slant and passion, a writer born of Boomer children and looking back at his parents’ era with a mix of fascination and disgust.

 I have to be careful not to get swept away in his vision, and try to balance it with other views.
 Is he truthful?
 Objective?
 Not sure.
 It’s a riveting account, an epic, either way.
-One that makes me want to delve deeper, once finished.
+One that makes me want to delve deeper, once finished (update: I also read his book, Before the Storm, about Barry Goldwater; another terrific history of the era).

 Not everyone likes Perlstein’s work, of course.
 The New York Times Sunday Book Review panned it back in 2008, the reviewer writing,